-- 2 (3) The Except as provided in subsection (8), the tools may must be used, as part of the 3 assessment required by federal law, by a child's individualized family service plan or individualized education 4 program, as applicable, to track the child's progress and to establish or modify the child's individualized family 5 service plan or individualized education program. - (4) Each child's language development must be assessed: - 7 (a) every 6 months from birth until the child reaches 3 years of age; and - 8 (b) annually from 3 years of age until the child reaches 9 years of age. - (5) If a deaf or hard-of-hearing child does not demonstrate adequate progress through established benchmarks in expressive and receptive language skills as measured by one of the educator tools or assessments selected pursuant to this section or by the existing instrument used to assess the development of children with disabilities, the child's individualized family service plan or individualized education program team must: - (a) explain in detail the reasons the child is not meeting the language developmental milestones or progressing towards them; and - (b) recommend specific strategies, services, and programs that may be provided to assist the child's success in effective communication. - (4)(6) (a) The department shall provide a the list of tools selected pursuant to this section part to providers of early intervention services to track the language and literacy development of the deaf and hard-of-hearing children to whom the provider is providing services. - (b) The office of public instruction shall provide a list of tools to educators or providers of school-based services to track the language development of a deaf or hard-of-hearing child receiving services. - (5)(7) (a) The department and the office of public instruction shall each prepare an annual report, using existing data that is reported in compliance with federal requirements for children receiving Part B and Part C services, regarding the language and literacy development in deaf and hard-of-hearing children from birth to 3 through 8 years of age relative to their peers who are not deaf or hard of hearing. - (b) The report must include, as applicable to each agency:
+- (2) A tool: - (a) must be in a format that shows the stages of language development for American sign language or English, for American sign language, or for another language spoken in the child's home; - (b) must be used by qualified personnel and educators to track the development of deaf and hardof-hearing children's expressive and receptive language acquisition and developmental stages toward literacy effective communication; - (c) must be selected from existing instruments or assessments used to assess the development of all deaf and hard-of-hearing children from birth to 3 years through 8 years of age; and - (d) must be appropriate, in both content and administration, for use with deaf and hard-of-hearing children. - (3) The Except as provided in subsection (8), the tools may must be used, as part of the assessment required by federal law, by a child's individualized family service plan or individualized education program, as applicable, to track the child's progress and to establish or modify the child's individualized family service plan or individualized education program. - (4) Each child's language development must be assessed: - (a) every 6 months from birth until the child reaches 3 years of age; and - (b) annually from 3 years of age until the child reaches 9 years of age. - (5) If a deaf or hard-of-hearing child does not progress through established benchmarks in expressive and receptive language skills as measured by one of the educator tools or assessments selected pursuant to this section or by the existing instrument used to assess the development of children with disabilities, the child's individualized family service plan or individualized education program team must: - (a) explain in detail the reasons the child is not meeting the language developmental milestones or progressing towards them; and